NikkelM/Hades-II-HadesBiomes/README.md

 > Please uninstall your Hades mods by renaming the `Mods` folder and running `modimporter.exe` when playing with this mod enabled!

 You can install this mod just like any other Hades II mod available on [Thunderstore](https://thunderstore.io/c/hades-ii/), the recommended mod manager is [r2modman](https://thunderstore.io/c/hades-ii/p/ebkr/r2modman/).
+Start the game through the mod manager to make sure mods are enabled - use the `Start Modded` button on the top left.

 Starting the game the first time with the mod enabled will install a number of files.
-This may take some time depending on your hardware, and the game will display a black screen during this time.
+**This may take some time depending on your hardware, and the game will display a black screen during this time.**
 You can follow along the installation progress in the console window that opens when playing the game modded.

 If the mod was installed successfully, a popup will open in the Training Grounds to let you know.